-Civil Engineering, WIL-ḥUP
+Civil Engineering, WAT-ḥUP

 Civil engineering, the profession of designing and executing structural works that serve the general public.
 The term was first used in the 18th century to distinguish the newly recognized profession from military engineering, until then preeminent.